enova/sidekiq-apriori/README.md

   - background
 ```

-you might want to change the 'queues' entry to look more like this:
+You might want to change the 'queues' entry to look more like this:

 ```yaml
 :queues: